NotWithering/canvas/README.md

 # ⚠️ DEPRECATED ⚠️

 This package is severely broken and horribly slow.
-I will probably design a new package differently named that is not completely down syndromed.
+Here's a less horrible and much faster package I recently made: https://github.com/notwithering/blocky

 ---